Sea otter: California

-California's remote areas of coastline sheltered small colonies of sea otters through the fur trade.
-The 50 that survived in California, which were rediscovered in 1938, have since reproduced to almost 3,000.

 The historic population of California sea otters was estimated at 16,000 before the fur trade decimated the population, leading to their assumed extinction.
 Today's population of California sea otters are the descendants of a single colony of about 50 sea otters located near Bixby Creek Bridge in March 1938.
 Their principal range has gradually expanded and extends from Pigeon Point in San Mateo County to Santa Barbara County.

 Sea otters were once numerous in San Francisco Bay.
-Historical records revealed the Russian-American Company snuck Aleuts into San Francisco Bay multiple times, despite the Spanish capturing or shooting them while hunting sea otters in the estuaries of San Jose, San Mateo, San Bruno and around Angel Island.
+Historical records revealed the Russian-American Company snuck Aleuts into San Francisco Bay multiple times, despite the Spanish capturing or shooting them while the Aleuts hunted sea otters in the estuaries of San Jose, San Mateo, San Bruno and around Angel Island.
 The founder of Fort Ross, Ivan Kuskov, finding otters scarce on his second voyage to Bodega Bay in 1812, sent a party of Aleuts to San Francisco Bay, where they met another Russian party and an American party, and caught 1,160 sea otters in three months.
 By 1817, sea otters in the area were practically eliminated and the Russians sought permission from the Spanish and the Mexican governments to hunt further and further south of San Francisco.
 In 1833, fur trappers George Nidever and George Yount canoed "along the Petaluma side of [the] Bay, and then proceeded to the San Joaquin River", returning with sea otter, beaver, and river otter pelts.
 Remnant sea otter populations may have survived in the bay until 1840, when the Rancho Punta de Quentin was granted to Captain John B. R. Cooper, a sea captain from Boston, by Mexican Governor Juan Bautista Alvarado along with a license to hunt sea otters, reportedly then prevalent at the mouth of Corte Madera Creek.